explosion/spaCy/docs/source/index.rst

 .. _Version 0.87 released: updates.html

 `spaCy`_ is a new library for text processing in Python and Cython.
+It is designed to be production quality, general purpose, and up-to-the-minute with the latest research.
+It offers similar functionality to Stanford's CoreNLP, but is faster, more accurate, and offers commercial licensing options (you can also use it under the AGPL).

+If you're trying to do something that's never been done before, spaCy can instantly fast-forward you to all the best of what *has* been done --- even if it's only been done in a paper that was published two months ago.

+It is a production-quality implementation of underlying, general-purpose natural language understandi
-I wrote it because I think small companies are terrible at natural language processing (NLP).
+Its mission is to make a prod the latest natural language understanding research into practice, by making a production-quality implementation I wrote it because I think small companies are terrible at natural language processing (NLP).
 Or rather: small companies are using terrible NLP technology.